CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/README.md

 main();
 ```

 If you refresh your browser (with the URL from your local server), you should see your data being logged!
+That's amazing, right?

 ![A CSV file loaded by the browser.](./img/loading-data/csv-loaded.jpg)